bunkahle/PILasOPENCV/README.md

 # Version history:

+3.0: Floodfill got an check if the seed point is outside the image, ImageDraw got new methods getim() and setim()

 2.9: New functions of ImageEnhance Brightness and Contrast implemented

 2.8: In case an image file does not exist which shall be opened there will be an exception raised